Top 4 Things You Need to Know to Keep Your Electronic Documents Legal and Secure

 Common myths of eSignature Law include that “UETA only covers sales and leasing” and “ESIGN only covers consumer transactions”.
-Despite the myths, they are just that.
-As stated in the webinar, UETA and ESIGN both cover most business-to-business, business-to-consumer, consumer-to-consumer, and business-to-government commercial transactions.
+In fact, UETA and ESIGN both cover most business-to-business, business-to-consumer, consumer-to-consumer, and business-to-government commercial transactions.
+Read more about what makes e-signatures legally binding, whether they’re valid in all U.S. states, whether there are exceptions.

-One of the ways to ensure your documents are secure electronically is to make sure your electronic signature platform provider uses the highest level of security possible.
+One of the ways to ensure your e-signature documents are secure is to make sure your electronic signature platform provider uses the highest level of security possible.

-DocuSign is the only eSignature company that is ISO 27001 certified as an information security management system (ISMS), which is the highest level of global information security assurance available today and the emerging standard for technology vendors.
-It’s a very stringent set of standards and requires external auditing.
+DocuSign is ISO 27001:2013 certified.
+This is the highest level of global information security assurance available today, and provides customers assurance that DocuSign meets stringent international standards on security.
 More specifically, this certification requires that management:

 - Systematically examine the organization's information security risks, taking account of the threats, vulnerabilities, and impacts